 The following methods and assumptions were used to estimate fair values of financial instruments for which it is practicable to estimate fair value.
 The carrying amount is considered to approximate fair value for cash and cash equivalents and accrued interest receivable and payable.
 Fair values for securities are based on quoted market prices or dealer quotes.
 If a quoted market price is not available, fair value is estimated using quoted market prices for similar instruments.
 The fair value of fixed and variable rate loans and deposits is principally estimated by discounting future cash flows using the current rates at which similar instruments would be made with similar maturities.
-The fair value of FHLB advances and notes payable is determined by discounting maturities.
+The fair value of FHLB advances and notes payable is determined by discounting cash flows using rates currently offered for advances of similar remaining maturities.
 The fair values of commitments to extend credit and standby letters of credit were immaterial for this presentation.

-The estimated fair values of financial instruments were as follows: $<\!\texttt{TABLE}\!>$
+The estimated fair values of financial instruments were as follows: